Talend/component-runtime/sample-parent/sample-features/actions-in-forms/README.md

   - Calls an `@AsyncValidation` service
   - An async validation service check its value:
     - if it starts by `ok` it is valid
-    - If it contains `exception`, an exception is thrown at validatoin time
+    - If it contains `exception`, an exception is thrown at validation time
 - `Copy 'Input 1' to 'Input 2'` button:
   - Calls an `@Update` service
   - Copy the value set in `Input 1` in the following field `Input 2`